caotrido/MVHorizontalPicker/README.md

 }
 ```

+### Features

+* Register to `UIControlEvents.ValueChanged` to check when the picker value has changed (same target/selector method used by `UISegmentedControl`).
+* `@IBDesignable` properties for easier configuration in Interface builder
+* Seamless integration in existing storyboards: Just drag a UIView, set the class type to `MVHorizontalPicker` and configure the presentation properties as needed.

 ### Customisation

 `MVHorizontalPicker` aims to be customisable.
-Currently the following UI properties are supported:
+The following UI properties are currently supported:

 * tintColor
 * font